MasterZen7/odin-recipes/README.md

-In this project I will use basic HTML knowledge to make website about cooking recipes
+In this project I will use basic HTML knowlegde to make website about cooking recipes